FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/development-environments/development-environments.md

 :::note
 It's recommended that you keep schemas consistent between the different Supabase environments.
-It's also recommended that you **Get Schema** from the Productio environment and build from there.
+It's also recommended that you **Get Schema** from the Production environment and build from there.
  :::